East Penn school board holds emergency meeting amid election issues

-Those ballots -- fueling a legal challenge in the judicial race between Republican David Ritter and Democrat Zachary Cohen.
+It comes after 250 mail-in ballots were not dated in Lehigh County.
+Those ballots are fueling a legal challenge in the judicial race between Republican David Ritter and Democrat Zachary Cohen.

 A judge recently ruled the ballots should be counted.
 That has since been challenged by Ritter, and Republicans in the state House.

-And because of the uncertainty of those undated ballots, election results have yet to be certified… even for the East Penn School board and other boards in Lehigh County.
+Because of the uncertainty of those undated ballots, election results have yet to be certified, even for the East Penn School board and other boards in Lehigh County.

 The East Penn School District currently has nine board members and must meet a 'five-member quorum' rule.
 This means they need at least five people to vote on anything at meetings.